Favourited 769 times

 Hello!
-I am Johannes a 40-year-old Kindergarten educator with two young daughters and a black cat.
+I am Johannes a 41-year-old Kindergarten educator with two young daughters and a black cat.

 I try to live a sustainable lifestyle which means crazy much work but also enables me to have a lot of time outdoors around my two girls and be an example for them about caring about this planet.

 We live in a very, very big, ca. 250 years old farm house.
 We have a big garden with a natural brook running through and some chicken.
-The house is located right on the famous St. James's Path/ the Road to Santiago at the edge of the beautiful Black Forest Natural Park, between Horb am Neckar and Freudenstadt in the south of Germany.
+The house is located right on the famous St. James's Path/ the Road to Santiago at the edge of the beautiful Black Forest Natural Park, in a village called Leinstetten situated between Horb am Neckar and Freudenstadt in the south of Germany.